 Next time you check your heart rate for optimal fat-burning potential during a workout, consider checking your rhythm as well.
 Atrial fibrillation, also referred to as AF or A Fib, is a common heart rhythm disorder that results in a flutter in the heartbeat caused by a problem in the upper chambers, or atria, of the heart.

-"While atrial fibrillation is not common among young people, it can occur at any age,” says Jeffry A. Lindenbaum, DO, an osteopathic family physician practicing in Yardley, Pa.
+"While atrial fibrillation is not common among young people, it can occur at any age,” says Jeffry A. Lindenbaum, DO, an osteopathic family physician practicing in Yardley, Pennsylvania.
 “However, the likelihood of developing the condition increases with age."

 Those that suffer from atrial fibrillation have abnormal electrical signals going to their atria.
 This abnormality causes the atria to fibrillate or quiver, resulting in less oxygen-rich blood being pumped out.
 According to Dr. Lindenbaum, almost 5% of people over age 65 and 9% of people 80 or older suffer from atrial fibrillation.